phorton1/Arduino-esp32_cnc20mm/docs/readme.md

 And here is a drawing of one of the X axis units:

 ![X_AXIS v28.jpg](images/X_AXISv28.jpg)

+The blue parts are 3D printed.
+The rest is milled wood and/or store-bought metal parts.

 ## 3D printing and wood cutting